TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/TceDb/Index.rst

    :Type:
          array
    :Description:
-         Accepts options to be set in TCE object.
+         Accepts options to be set in `TCE`:pn: object.
 Currently it supports "reverseOrder" (boolean).